Next stop on this first day of touring in Beijing was the Ming Tombs. It was close to 3:30 when we arrived.

 Our table was served three plates of duck along with paper thin pancakes, sliced onion and celery and a dipping sauce.

 One of the employees made one pancake that was supposed to tell us how to do it but she didn’t say anything and did it so fast we were glad to have been taught how on the bus.
 The duck was delicious and I had two pancakes worth.

 The restroom here was the worst I visited the entire trip and that’s including one without running water.
 The ladies room had two stalls, one squat and one western.
 The western one didn’t flush and there wasn’t any toilet paper.
-I was glad to have my packed tissues and wiped and shared.
+I was glad to have my packed tissues and wipes and shared supplies with a tourmate.